Transformation

 // Unit vector

-_direction = (transform.position - _parentTransform.transform.position).normalized;
+_direction = (transform.position - _parentTransform.position).normalized;

 // Distance between the parent and the object

-_radius = Vector3.Distance(_parentTransform.transform.position, transform.position);
+_radius = Vector3.Distance(_parentTransform.position, transform.position);

 }